Mastering Goal-Setting for New Year Success

 January 15, 2024

-A baseball player is pitching a ball on a baseball field.
+A baseball player is pitching a ball on the mound during a game.

 The new year often brings new resolutions, or goals.
 Today, I want to help you break away from the majority of people who give up on their goals before January is even over.
 To illustrate the power of effective goal-setting, let's take a moment to explore Shohei Ohtani's goal-setting chart, a remarkable example of how clarity and structure can propel one towards unprecedented success.